Safety always on bord?

 • Adaptive Cruise Control (ACC)

-• Automatic Emergency Braking System (AEB)
+• Automatic Emergency Braking System (AEBS)

-• Adaptive Light Beams (AHB)
+• Adaptive Light Beams (AFS)

 Technical requirements